 Our dog Billy suffered from the vast majority of the conditions listed by the two aforementioned organizations as being related to obesity.
 Yet he was never overweight, much less obese.
 As an example, Billy tore ligaments in both of his knees, and this health problem appears on both lists.
 Having made many visits to the orthopedic surgeon’s office, we saw young, active dogs who were fit and at a normal weight presenting with knee ligament tears, not obese sedentary dogs.
 Were all these dogs an exception?
 Looking at our webpage entitled “Cranial Cruciate Ligament Tear” you will see that many studies can scientifically explain the mechanism by which early spay/neuter causes this orthopedic problem.
 Although obesity is often associated with a myriad of orthopedic problems, obesity alone would never cause a bone to grow too long, creating an excessive TPA – the underlying cause of most cranial cruciate ligament tears.

 Our dispute with the current information about obesity in our dogs is the failure of the veterinary establishment to acknowledge that endocrine disruption created by spay/neuter can be a major contributing factor in the development of obesity as well as the underlying cause of the health problems vets associate with obesity in dogs.
+Recently, we found an extraordinary article wherein the research veterinarians acknowledge spay/neuter contributes to serious orthopedic conditions, cancer and obesity.
+We found their explanation to be so clear and definitive, we have featured the article on its own web page, “The Smoking Gun“.

 The Physical Effects of Spay page on this website provides the scientific basis for us to conclude spay not only increases the risk of obesity by a factor of 1.6-2, 30,31,32 but independently is a causative factor for most, if not all, of the diseases listed here as associated with obesity.